Asadkhuja Muydinkhujaev: World Boxing Championships

 In 2021, he participated in his first amateur Elite IBA World Boxing Championships, winning his first two bouts against Eugene McKeever and Ahmed Harara and losing in his third bout against Japanese boxer Sewon Okazawa.

 In 2023, at the IBA World Boxing Championships in Tashkent, Uzbekistan, he became world champion in the welterweight category by beating Yuto Wakita (5–0), Kiryl Samadurau (5–0); Cuban Roniel Iglesias (4–3) in the quarterfinal, Battömöriin Misheelt (5–0) in the semifinals, and Dulat Bekbauov (5–0) in the final.

 Asian Boxing Championships

 In 2022 at the Asian Amateur Boxing Championships Muydinkhujaev competed in 67 kg and became the bronze medalist of Asian Championships.

+Professional career

+Muydinkhujaev signed a promotional contract with Frank Warren led Queensbury in November 2025, making his professional debut that same month.